 “I’m dating myself, but travel bingo was a big game in our family, as was the license plate game,” Bemis says.
 “More techy families can set up movies on a tablet or portable DVD player.”

 Most importantly, keep children secure in their seats.

 Know your insurance.

 Call your insurance agent and review your coverage to eliminate surprises on the road.
 If you’re involved in a crash, do you have trip continuation and/or rental car coverage on your policy?
 If you have roadside assistance and towing on your insurance policy, know what emergency number to call.
 Make sure your most recent insurance ID cards are in your glove compartment.

 No matter where you go, you can stay connected to Dupaco through the CO-OP Shared Branch network.
 This cooperative endeavor gives you fee-free, face-to-face access and service at more than 5,600 participating credit union branches.
 Use Dupaco’s mobile app to point you to your nearest Shared Branch.

 “Our website and our app have a lot of great resources on it.
 Use it to your advantage,” says Lisa Blunk, lending consultant at Dupaco’s Carroll, Iowa, branch.

 Know which ATMs to use.

-Thanks to Dupaco’s partnership with the SHAZAM Network, you can use your Dupaco MoneyCard in ATMs of other participating Privileged Status financial institutions without paying surcharge fees.
-Use the Privileged Status ATM locator within Dupaco’s mobile app or look for the Privileged Status logo on ATMs.
+Thanks to Dupaco’s partnership with the SHAZAM Network, you can use your Dupaco MoneyCard in ATMs of other participating Privileged Status and CO-OP financial institutions without paying surcharge fees.
+Use the Privileged Status and CO-OP ATM locator within Dupaco’s mobile app or look for the Privileged Status or CO-OP logo on ATMs.

 Know your credit and debit cards.